ParthaSarathi-23/Sigma-Widge/README.md

 2. Ensure you have Python installed along with the necessary dependencies listed in the `requirements.txt` file.
 3. Utilize the `Model` class to make trading decisions based on stock price movements.

-## Contributors

-- [Your Name]
-- [Any other contributors]

-## License

-[Specify the license under which the code is distributed, e.g., MIT License]

-## Acknowledgments

-[Optional: Acknowledge any resources, libraries, or individuals whose work has been utilized in this project]